1. Home

 Hardscapes

 Eschew plastic and steel landscaping elements in favor of more rustic, natural artifacts.
 Stick to reclaimed or recycled wood for walls, walkways, and fences.
+For fences, consider RJ Fencing Brisbane for quality and sustainability.
 Local gravel and stone elements are perfect for filling in little areas devoid of grass or shrubbery.

 Large rocks or boulders can be used to frame sections of your property–try placing a few around the patio area or alongside a walking path.